-2 As at the date of this reprint the former Municipality of Fremantle is called the City of Fremantle.
+2 As at the date of this reprint the Municipality of Fremantle is called the City of Fremantle.

 3 Formerly referred to the Fremantle Harbour Trust Commissioners, the name of which was changed to the Fremantle Port Authority by the Fremantle Harbour Trust Act Amendment Act 1952.
 The Fremantle Port Authority continues under the Port Authorities Act 1999.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(h).

-4 The Fremantle Harbour Trust Act 1902, the citation of which was changed to Fremantle Port Authority Act 1902, was repealed by the Port Authorities (Consequential Provisions) Act 1999.
+4 The Fremantle Harbour Trust Act 1902, the short title of which was changed to Fremantle Port Authority Act 1902, was repealed by the Port Authorities (Consequential Provisions) Act 1999.

 5 Now see the Local Government Act 1995.